gregov/k8s-multicloud-poc/NOTES.md

 -> Actually my image is way to big / connection too slow the federation cannot join for some reasons
--> kubefedctl requires a very specially formatted kube config secrets are not working on remote cluster to access github registry
+-> kubefedctl requires a very specially formatted kube config ??? secrets are not working on remote cluster to access github registry ??? propagation is note working with a status "CheckClusters"&"CreationFailed"

-the federation did not survive a replacement of nodegroups on the host

-I need an autoscaler for each cluster

 Questions:
 How to create a persistant storage cross-cloud ?

+-- Take away --
+responsivity: GCP > AWS > Azure

 References: